Is merging worth it? Securely evaluating the information gain for causal dataset acquisition: EXPERIMENTS RESULTS

 \subsection{Multi-Party Computation Experiments}

 Finally, we experimentally demonstrate the performance of our cryptographic protocol.
-We repeat a similar experiment as in Section \ref{sec:ranking} on the IHDP dataset, this time choosing between twenty datasets.
-Results are given using a linear model as this allows us to compare our MPC based approach against differential privacy\footnote{Definition of differential privacy and its parameters is given in Appendix \ref{ap:privacy}.} (DP) \cite{dwork2006differential} with $\epsilon=100$ which is achieved via Laplace noising \cite{dwork2014algorithmic}, similar to existing work on DP linear regression \cite{bernstein2019differentially,awan2021structure}.
+We repeat a similar experiment as in \autoref{sec:ranking} on the IHDP dataset, this time choosing between twenty datasets.
+Results are given using a linear model as this allows us to compare our MPC based approach against differential privacy \citep[DP;][see Appendix \ref{ap:privacy} for definition]{dwork2006differential}.
+We use $\epsilon=100$ and Laplace noising \citep{dwork2014algorithmic}, following existing work on DP linear regression \citep{bernstein2019differentially,awan2021structure}.
 In order to ensure a fair comparison, we noise the final statistics from the MPC computation with an appropriate amount of Laplace noise.
-This comes from the sensitivity of the EIG statistic which we derive in Appendix \ref{ap:sens_linear_stat}.
-Table \ref{tab:mpc_exp} shows both the MSE induced by the privacy method and the Spearman $\rho$ for the deviation from the noise free ranking.
-Results show that MPC vastly outperforms differential privacy, both in terms of MSE and ranking with DP producing a near random ranking, even with very relaxed noising.
+This comes from the sensitivity of the EIG statistic which we derive in Appendix \ref{ap:sens_linear_stat}. \autoref{tab:mpc_exp} shows both the MSE induced by the privacy method and the Spearman $\rho$ against the noise-free ranking.
+Results show that MPC vastly outperforms differential privacy, both in terms of MSE and ranking, with DP producing a near random ranking, despite the relaxed noising.

-\section{Related work}
+\section{RELATED WORK}

-\paragraph{Federated Learning Via Multi-Party Computation} Our setting bares large with federated learning \cite{li2020review}, a distributed machine learning approach that enables multiple parties to collaboratively train a shared model while keeping their raw data decentralised and private.
+\paragraph{Federated Learning Via Multi-Party Computation} Our setting bares large with federated learning \citep{li2020review}, a distributed machine learning approach that enables multiple parties to collaboratively train a shared model while keeping their raw data decentralised and private.
 Our goal differs from this as we focus not on learning a model across sites, but deciding which sites to pool.
-The application of multiparty computation within federated learning is a growing area \cite{li2020privacy,mugunthan2019smpai,kanagavelu2020two}, with much of the work focusing on how to learn predictive models in a secure cross site fashion.
-Most similar to our work is \citet{muazu2024federated} who develop a similar federated approach to data fusion focusing on healthcare, however they do not take a causal approach.
-To the best of our knowledge, there are no existing applications of multi-party computation to problems within causal inference.
+The application of multiparty computation within federated learning is a growing area \citep{li2020privacy,mugunthan2019smpai,kanagavelu2020two}, with much of the work focusing on how to learn predictive models in a secure cross site fashion.
+Most similar to our work is \citet{muazu2024federated}, who develop a similar federated approach to data fusion focusing on healthcare, however they do not take a causal approach.
+To the best of our knowledge, there are no existing applications of multi-party computation within causal inference.